Prevent Confidential Document Leaks with AntiLeak Paper

 Industrial Espionage & Data Leaks

-Without security measures, trade secrets, intellectual property, and classified information remain at risk.
+Without proper document protection, trade secrets, intellectual property, and classified information remain exposed to theft, leakage, and insider threats.

-Compatible with TAGIT 3D Security Gates and CEIA Metal Detectors (SMD 600 Plus & Hi-PE Plus).
+Compatible with TAGIT 3D Security Gates and selected CEIA Metal Detection Systems, including the SMD 600 Plus and Hi-PE Plus.

 How It Works